novaenebulae/Tickly-project-frontend/docs/tasks.md

     - [ ] Implement consistent spacing and layout patterns
     - Note : A full Material Theme is located in 'src/styles/_theme.scss'
     - The goal is to have a consistent and uniformized design of the app.
+    - WARNING :  darken() and lighten are deprecated.

 IMPORTANT : Here are some guidelines of how the style should be : 'docs/design-guidelines.md'